varunswarup0/DeCluttr/assets/sounds/SETUP_INSTRUCTIONS.md

 ## Option 3: System Sounds

-Use built-in system sounds (iOS/Android):
+Use built-in Android system sounds:

 - Convert system notification sounds to MP3
 - Ensure they're brief and not jarring